batman-nair/dotfiles/README.md

 # Dotfiles
 The behind the scenes config files of what runs on my Linux system.

 Manjaro linux.
 Long time i3 user but now use KDE as it suits my workflow much more nicely.
+Update my dotfiles using update_files.sh script.
+These dotfiles are not meant to be blindly copied in.
+User discretion advised.

 ## i3-gaps
 ![i3_gaps_clean](screenshots/i3_gaps_clean.png)